 - the planning scheme map – such as a change to the zone of the land, or the introduction or removal of an overlay control

 If you would like to initiate a planning scheme amendment, you must demonstrate why an amendment should be prepared.
 We need to be certain that the amendment has planning merit and is consistent with the future strategic directions for our municipality.

-Find out more about planning schemes on the Department of Transport, Planning and Local Infrastructure website.
+Find out more about planning schemes on the Department of Environment, Land, Water and Planning website.